 To allow “access for all” at this entrance, we installed a turn back ramp system adjacent to the concrete stairs.
 Utilizing this type of configuration saved space and prevented the ramp from impeding on the parking area and allowed for continued use of the concrete stairs for those without limited mobility.

 This college baseball stadium needed an accessible route for individuals of all abilities to easily reach the stands and enjoy the game.
-Once in the stands, there was already accessible seating on the first level, so the only obstacle in the way of reaching this designated area was a set of concrete stairs.
+Once in the stands, there was already accessible seating on the first level, so the only

 The ramp was installed directly over the existing concrete stairs and is perfectly flush with the first level of the stands for seamless use and it fits perfectly between each side of the stands.